AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run_commandline.rst

      --scos=FILE                  Add FILE to the set of SCOS -eargs EARGS                 Pass EARGS to the low-level emulator

+:option:`FILE` |marg| :
+  The executable program to be emulated.
+This provided name is stored in the output trace header, where it is retrieved later by |gcvcov| for analysis purposes.
+Relative paths will be considered relative to the location where |gcvcov| is launched.

 :option:`-t`, :option:`--target` :
   The target architecture/board/abi that your program was built for.
 This